kmccoy123/Flight-Delays/README.md

 For this project I will be using a dataset with around 40,000 lines of data that represent the flight arrival delays for 18 carriers in the United States.
 Each row has data regarding delays in a carrier-airport pair for the specific month.
 The time table is from July 2020 to June 2021 with data provided by the Bureau of Transportation Statistics.

+Areas of Interest:

+* Which airports have the most arrivals?
+Most delays?
+* Which carriers have the most delays?
+* Which carriers have the highest percentage of cancelled flights?

 ## Data Dictionary

 | Field | Description |